-Many rural development organizations, county boards, and municipal organizations are participating in "people recruitment" strategies to take advantage of this migration pattern, which is well documented by University of Minnesota Extension.1
+Many rural development organizations, county boards, and municipal organizations are participating in "people recruitment" strategies to take advantage of this migration pattern, which is well documented by University of Minnesota Extension and in our report on recruiting workforce.

 Figures 9 and 10 provide a glimpse into this trend.
 For any location in the state, it can be expected that if all conditions stay the same, the number of 25- to 29-year-olds counted in the 2010 census will be equal to the number of 15- to 19-year-olds counted in the 2000 census-the same people, just ten years older.
 All conditions do not stay the same, however: at the end of that ten-year period there may be more or fewer people than should be expected for that age group-hence an in-migration or out-migration.